Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

    ```
    A confirmation is shown on success.

 Invalid JSON parameters are reported to the user.
-All requests include the stored API key via the `X-API-KEY` header.
+All requests include the stored JWT via the `Authorization` header.

 ## Logs Interface